-In the last 55 years, Canada has lost 63 percent of its farms; more than half of the remaining farms are run by a farmer over the age of 55.
-With almost half of the country’s farmland expected to change hands in the next 15 years, rural Canada is in the midst of a profound transformation.
+In the last 55 years, Canada has lost 63 percent of its individual farms, though the total amount of farmland has remained close to the same.
+More than half of the remaining farms are run by a farmer over the age of 55; with almost half of the country's farmland expected to change hands in the next 15 years, rural Canada is in the midst of a profound transformation.
 The New Agrarians are determined to be part of it — for the sake of their families, communities and the planet.

 Photo by Lois Ross

 teacher, Ayla Fenton works on a small farm that produces organic dairy

 products and vegetables, and markets them through a community-supported

 agriculture (CSA) program, in which consumers pay farmers a set fee in

 return for receiving fresh farm products at regular intervals during the